mmistakes/minimal-mistakes/_drafts/project-loom.md

 ![Java Virtual Threads States](/images/virtual-threads/virtual-thread-states.png)

+A virtual thread is _mounted_ on its carrier thread when it is in the states colored of green.
+In states colored in light blue, the virtual thread is _unmounted_ from its carrier thread.
+The pinned state is colored in violet.

 We get a virtual thread in the `NEW` status when we call the `unstarted` method on the object returned by the `Thread.ofVirtual()` method.
 Basically, it is the state we have after the call to the `VirtualThread` constructor we've just seen.

 Once we call the `start` method, the virtual thread is moved to the `STARTED` status: